 - Students seeking readmission who wish to change their major may indicate the desired new major on the application for readmission.
 Approval of major change will be considered on a space available basis.
 If approved, this procedure eliminates the need for the student to complete a Change of Major request after enrollment. - Students who have attended other institutions of higher learning since their last enrollment at MMA must have an official transcript from each institution attended submitted directly to the Director of Admissions and Enrollment Management.
 These transcripts must be received and satisfactory performance must be indicated before approval for registration will be granted.
 Failure to report any schools attended will result in your application not being accepted.
 In cases where the courses are in progress and transcripts will not be available in time, a progress report from the course instructor(s) must be submitted.
-If readmitted, a student may request a transcript review to determine whether courses completed at other institutions can be transferred to MMA. - Cooperative Education students on an official work term and also taking courses at MMA are not required to apply for readmission if they withdraw from all courses during the work term.
-Their enrollment status is retained as a Cooperative Education student at work. - Students who have been dismissed as a consequence of disciplinary infractions may only be considered for readmission after a period of documented exemplary good conduct.
+If readmitted, a student may request a transcript review to determine whether courses completed at other institutions can be transferred to MMA.

+- Students who have been dismissed as a consequence of disciplinary infractions may only be considered for readmission after a period of documented exemplary good conduct.
 A student who has withdrawn with judicial action pending must resolve the disciplinary issue prior to applying for readmission. - Students who have been dismissed for academic failure will be considered only upon evidence of improved academic potential. - Students who resign from the Maine Maritime Academy/Bath Iron Works Associate Degree programs are not subject to this policy and should consult their agreement regarding readmission.